neeleshbokkisam/neuroviz/README.md

 - **Sigmoid**: `f(x) = 1/(1 + e^(-x))` - Smooth gradients, can saturate
 - **Tanh**: `f(x) = tanh(x)` - Zero-centered, similar to sigmoid

-## Educational Value

-This project demonstrates:
-- How neural networks learn through gradient descent
-- The effect of different architectures on learning
-- How activation functions affect training
-- The relationship between loss and decision boundaries
-- Manual implementation of backpropagation

 ## License